Griefed/ServerPackCreator/README.md

 # Running

+In every situation, the `.jar`-file needs to be run from the commandline.
+Executing it via "Open with..." and selecting Java will not work.
+To use the GUI, for example, simply run `java -jar ServerPackCreator-2.x.x.jar`.
+The `.exe` can be executed as usual by simply double-clicking it.
+It only works in Windows, though.
+Please keep that in mind.

 ## Localization

 If you wish to run ServerPackCreator with your locale (if it is already supported), you can either:
-1. Run `java -jar ServerPackCreator-X-X-X.jar -lang your_locale` for example `java -jar ServerPackCreator-X-X-X.jar -lang en_us`
+1. Run `java -jar ServerPackCreator-X.X.X.jar -lang your_locale` for example `java -jar ServerPackCreator-X.X.X.jar -lang en_us`.
+This will create the lang.properties-file with your specified locale.
+2. Running `java -jar ServerPackCreator-x.x.x.jar` without `-lang en_us` or any other language will set the locale to en_us by default and create the lang.properties-file.
-2. Create a `lang.properties`-file in the same directory as ServerPackCreator-X-X-X.jar and input your locale like this `lang=your_locale` for example `lang=en_us`
+3. Create a `lang.properties`-file in the same directory as ServerPackCreator-X-X-X.jar and input your locale like this `lang=your_locale` for example `lang=en_us`

-See [SUPPORTED_LANGUAGES](https://github.com/Griefed/ServerPackCreator/blob/c4512e19f9276ba1abc84f2731b83cfc05e2ef4e/src/main/java/de/griefed/ServerPackCreator/Reference.java) in `Reference.java` for a list of supported locales.
+See [SUPPORTED_LANGUAGES](https://github.com/Griefed/ServerPackCreator/blob/main/src/main/java/de/griefed/serverpackcreator/Reference.java) in `Reference.java` for a list of supported locales.

 ## Commandline